Tricentis/qTest.Integration.Pulse/parsers/README.md

 ### QuerySurgeXML.js
 This is a parser for the XML output provided by the QuerySurge testing tool.

+### ReadyAPIXML.js
+This is a parser for the XML output provided by the ReadyAPI testing tool.
+Expected results will be in a test suite and not individual tests.

 ### SerenityJSON.js
 This is a parser for the Serenity BDD XML format, a Cucumber derivative.
 This parser has been submitted for public use by our friends at Specsavers UK.